eteubert/archivist-custom-archive-templates/readme.txt

 - `%COMMENTS%` - The post comment count.
 - `%ACF|field_name%` - Display [ACF](https://www.advancedcustomfields.com) field.
 Uses the [`get_field()`](https://www.advancedcustomfields.com/resources/get_field/) function.

+= Pagination =

+If you have many entries, you may prefer to paginate.
+The archivist comes with asynchronous pagination built-in.
+Use the `pagination` parameter in the shortcode to activate it.
+Its value is the amount of items you want to display per page.

+    [archivist category="kitten" pagination="10"]

+Pagination controls are displayed both on top and at the bottom of the archive.
+You can customize this by setting `controls` to `top` or `bottom`.

+    [archivist category="kitten" pagination="10" controls="top"]

 = Filter by Query =

 Are you feeling bold?
 Is filtering by category or archive not satisfying you?
 Read on, I've got a challenge for you.